Exposing rappers for their fakeness and the harmful legacies they leave behind.

 Most of us know O'Shea Jackson as either the controversial rapper or the Hollywood actor.
-O'Shea's stage name is Ice Cube and he built his musical career on what has been termed gangsta rap.
-In fact, on several occasions Ice has even taken credit for creating the notorious form of rap music.
-However that claim, like much Ice has rapped about in his 20-plus-year career, just isn't true.
+O'Shea's stage name is Ice Cube, and he built his musical career on what has been termed "gangsta rap."
+In fact, on several occasions, Ice has even taken credit for creating the notorious form of rap music.
+However, that claim, like much Ice has rapped about in his decades-long career, just isn't true.

 The consumer, they really love the West Coast of yesterday, and I ain’t mad at that, but it’s a new day on the West.
 It’s not all about the '64 Impalas with hydraulics and the khaki suits and Chuck Taylors.
 There’s a brand-new energy, there’s a brand-new swagger.

 I don't know if Crooked I was taking a subliminal shot at Ice Cube or not.
 However, this "West Coast of yesterday" is exactly the false type of image that Ice Cube continues to push, which in turn keeps newer artists with fresh swagger out.

 Ice Cube's lyrics that untruthfully paint a picture of past hardships could perhaps be forgiven if he used his position to help support up-and-coming artists on the West Coast who have endured real struggles.
 However, Ice Cube has failed to do so, and New West artists such as Jay Rock and Glasses Malone have called him out for not doing enough to support West Coast rappers.